 Our current plan is for the Fishermen Fund to be evenly distributed across our fleet members, providing them additional income with no strings attached.
 We will continue working with our fishermen’s committee on ways to fairly and effectively place these funds where they are most needed.

 While the exceptional circumstances related to the novel coronavirus spurred quick action to set up the fund, its creation has been on our minds for many months with climate change as a driving force.
 The market impacts of COVID-19 have been abrupt and dramatic, but we also know that the impacts of climate change will persist long into the future.
 This double threat of market instability and increasing ecosystem instability mean that now more than ever, our small boat fishermen need support.
 Thank you for being a part of our community and working with us for a better future for our fleet, food systems, communities, and oceans!

+Shirts and hoodies sport an original illustration by one of our fishermen-owners.
 Artist Allie Spurlock is a Sitka Salmon Shares fleet member, who is an exceptional baker and artist in her spare time.
-All proceeds from the sale of these shirts, which Allie designed, goes to the Sitka Salmon Shares Fishermen Fund.
+All proceeds from the swag sales goes to the Sitka Salmon Shares Fishermen Fund.
 We even have youth sizes!

 Have Additional Questions?